TrackNetV4/TrackNetV4/README.md

 This repository contains the official TensorFlow implementation of our ICASSP 2025 paper: **TrackNetV4: Enhancing Fast Sports Object Tracking with Motion Attention Maps**.

 We provide TensorFlow code demonstrating our Motion-Aware Fusion framework, integrated with TrackNetV2, for training, testing, and visual prediction of sports object trajectories.
 Our implementation supports three datasets: tennis, badminton, and newly introduced badminton dataset.
-Additionally, we provide model code for integrating the framework with TrackNetV3.

-Additionally, feel free to explore the project website for more visualizations, dataset details, and experimental results.
+Additionally, feel free to explore the project website for more details.

 ## Visualizations